rdumusc/DisplayCluster/doc/RelNotes.md

 * Improved automatic placement of windows.
 * Resizing contents using the window borders has been rethought.
 This operation now adjusts the zoom level to preserve a correct pixel aspect ratio.
+* Resize with the pinch gesture is now pixel correct and linear for the entire operation.

 ## Optimizations